Last Updated: August 2, 2023

 With that in mind, take the time to highlight total savings with your promotions while still focusing on the overall value of the products.
 You want to walk a fine line between showing the parents that they’re saving money while still appealing to the kids.

 This marketing strategy also presents an opportunity for retailers that don’t sell many school-related products.
-Businesses like salons, wine shops, outfitters, and others can promote some products for the parents who are finally getting reaquainted with their free time.
+Businesses like salons, wine shops, outfitters, and others can promote some products for parents who are finally getting reaquainted with their free time.
 Make them feel excited about the prospect of their kids getting back to school and entice them with some special offers.

 It’s not just parents and teachers shopping during the end of summer and early fall.
 Teachers will be out there, too.
 Most teachers get a (far too small!) budget for their classrooms each year.
 They’ll often use this to buy extra school supplies such as pens and pencils, small chalkboards, book casings, folders, art supplies, etc.